CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-01.md

 If the above section is not completed at VM creation, the launchpad server will not function as intended.

-   5. Select on "Add Storage" tab and chose default options.
+   6. Select on "Add Storage" tab and chose default options.
-   6. Next Select on "Add Tags" tab.
+   7. Next Select on "Add Tags" tab.
 Add one tag.
-[Key = Name , Value = User_Initials]
+[Key = Name , Value = User_Lapad_Initials].
-   7. Next Select the "Configure Security Group" tab.
+   8. Next Select the "Configure Security Group" tab.
 Select the following group from the drop down.

 ![Security Group](./images/38.png)

-   8. Review and Launch your VM.
+   9. Review and Launch your VM.
 When prompted for a KeyValue pair--and if you are internal to AppD--select the KickStarter pem if you have access to it.
 You can request this key from the workshop creators, and / or provide it to associates taking the workshop.

 **NOTE:** Once the VM is launched, take note of the FQDN of the server.
 You will be leveraging this server in the remainder of the lab.